nycjv321/nycjv321.github.io/_posts/2020-01-12-what-makes-a-bad-test.md

 * Costs of regressions
 * Costs of reoccuring regressions

+Are these all costs?
 Are all these costs required?
-Are these all costs?
 You should be probobly be looking at some of these as investments first and then consider the costs.
 Everything has a cost.
 But not everything needs an investment.
 It is possible to invest too much into your testing.

 Does your team view implementing testing an investment or a cost first?
-Is it both?
-In that list above do you see any costs  that can be avoided or reduced?
+Is it both?In that list above do you see any costs  that can be avoided or reduced?
 Are these costs that your team currently have?
 Are these costs understood or even discussed by your team members?
 Are the costs of your testing strategy been something your team has agreed to?
 Are there costs that your team is working on reducing them (e.g. adding missing regression, reducing execution team)?
+Does your team realize the return on investment?
+Or is the return on investment diminsihed based on other things (e.g. maintinance or weeklong or more feedback loops)

+## Enough about the bad tests...
+Tell me about the good tests

+With the above in mind what do you consider a good test?
+Where do your good tests end up?
+What about your tests?
+Do all [tests go to dog heaven](https://en.wikipedia.org/wiki/All_Dogs_Go_to_Heaven)?
+In your organization you should have a SME on tests or empower people with the expertise to ensure testing is properly utilized in your SDLC.
+The first steps are questioning and understanding where your organization's need, where they are currently at, and identifying the steps needed to get there.
+These steps may be very complicated and involved.

+_Individuals and interactions over processes and tools_

+Do you recongize where that's [from](https://agilemanifesto.org/)?
+While there are a thousand and one companies selling you the latest and greatest tools, what about the individuals and interactions in your organization?
+Are you empowering your colleagues to foster the culture to promote high-value add activities including testing in your SDLC?

+A future article will go over reducing the costs associated with "bad" tests, maximizing your ROI on your tests, and understanding the _biggest bang for your buck_ when approaching automated testing.